yuvarajdr/Lending_club_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Conclusion
+-Through Heat map we observed that there is not that much co-related with each other for numerical variable.
+-We can consider the univariant variable and bivariant analysis variable for guessing the Defaulters.
+-We can also divide loan according to bivariant variables for guessing Defaulters.

 ## Acknowledgements
 Give credit here.
 - This project was inspired by Upgrad